-Incorrectly configured web application firewall may prevent Terraform Enterprise from reaching object storage, saving/retrieving data from it, or operate workspace variables.
-Often can be observed in Archivist logs (container `ptfe_archivist*`) as HTTP error codes 403/404/413 of unknown origin and reason.
+An incorrectly configured web application firewall may prevent Terraform Enterprise from reaching object storage, saving/retrieving data from it, or operating workspace variables.
+Often can be observed in Archivist logs container ptfe_archivist or tfe_archivist (For Terraform Enterprise v202205-1 or later) as HTTP error codes 403/404/413 of unknown origin and reason.

 - TFE installation in Azure, Amazon, or Google Cloud platform with WAF enabled.

 NOTE: For Terraform Enterprise v202205-1 or later the container names have changed as the "p" has been dropped, such as for example pre v202205-1 container names would be ptfe_archivist and v202205-1 would resemble tfe_archivist.

 - Performing various operations TFE is going to address its internals using the API.
 Often WAF will prevent such communications with a very enigmatic message